chidal63/MYCOBEANS/_pages/resources.md

   (Links will be provided as repositories become available.)

 ## Protocols and supporting material

-*To be added.*
-(Selected protocols, workflows, or supporting documents will be listed here when suitable for public release.)
+*Selected protocols, workflows, or supporting documents will be listed here when suitable for public release.*

 ## Contact

 For general information, please use the contact details provided on the **Consortium** page.

+### About this page

+This page provides a curated overview of public outputs relevant to the scientific scope of MYCOBEANS.
+Listed items include peer-reviewed publications, conference contributions and selected supporting materials that are publicly accessible and considered mature for dissemination.
+Conference presentations and publications are included when they are thematically aligned with the project objectives and involve members of the consortium, regardless of whether they originate directly from secondment activities.
+Materials under development, preliminary results and non-public documents are intentionally excluded.
+This approach ensures clarity, consistency and transparency throughout the duration of the project.